williamdlees/digger/docs/examples/rhesus_igh.rst

 ``calc_motifs`` will create 10 motif files in the directory.

 The motifs directory may optionally contain a FASTA file ``conserved_motifs.fasta`` defining strongly-conserved nucleotides in the RSS and leader.
-Only those features with conserved residues need to be listed in the file.
+Only those features with conserved nucleotides need to be listed in the file.
 The names follow the filenames used for the PWMs.
 The following sequences were derived from Figure 3 of Ngoune et al. (2022) and will be used in this example::

    >V-HEPTAMER